Everest Base Camp Trek in July

 Trail between Pangboche and Dingboche - river flowing with roar, blue sky and quie trail - beautiful sight of the ebc trek in monsoon month of july

-Acclimatization challenges
+Acclimatization Challenges

 Is July the right time for You?